tsanikgr/whist/README.md

 Planned future work: tests, iOS app, [app invites & deep links](https://developers.google.com/app-invites/android/), more battery efficient computer opponents, better graphics, in app purchases, and more.

 > **Note:** The only reason I have not yet written unit tests is because I was trying to get this out here the soonest possible.
-However, I definately plan to do so soon.
+However, I definitely plan to do so soon.

 ### About